FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 Q: Do I have to pay sales tax on Title Setup, Revision, or Market Access fees?

-A: No. Sales tax applies primarily to the printing fees.
+A: No. Sales tax applies primarily to the printing fees for orders you place through your account.

 Q: What do I need to send to IngramSpark to be exempt from paying sales tax?